connectthefuture/stackstrap.github.io/README.md

 ##### Vagrant

-Effectively [Vagrant] distills virtualization to a small subset of rational commands; be it virtualization on your local machine or on the cloud.
-Vagrant enables you to boil down the process of creating/starting/stoping these machines to simple commands that can be remembered and understood by anyone.
+[Vagrant] reduces the hugely complex subject of virtualization to a small subset of uniform and rational commands; be it virtualization on your local machine or on the cloud.
+Vagrant enables you to take the process of creating, starting, and stopping these instances to simple commands that can be remembered and understood by anyone.

 Vagrant has a massive user base contributing to it which is not fixated on any particular community.
 This makes Vagrant the perfect choice as the standard gateway to virtualization and automation.
-Be it virtualizing a local development environment or a server to deploy your application to, Vagrant makes it easy for anyone.

 ##### Salt